5 Must Read Sobriety Books: Is More Than The Basic Text Necessary?

-To live in contentment (keyword) with others one must have emotional sobriety or emotional independence (see the article on acceptance OR the smart Recovery article emphasizes this as well) – this is the main drive of almost all of the authors work.
+To live in contentment (keyword) with others one must have emotional sobriety or emotional independence (see the article on acceptance OR the smart Recovery article emphasizes this as well) – this is the main drive of There Is More To Quitting Drinking Than Quitting Drinking.
 Paul shares his wisdom pertaining to successful 12-step execution and sustaining that specific way of living through various strategies that give the individual emotional sobriety and the ability to live in a world with other people.

 You Can’t Make Me Angry

-As the title connotes, Dr. Paul O. proposes that anger is a choice.
-Furthermore, he boldly asserts, every response that emotion precipitates is a choice.
+In You Can’t Make Me Angry, Dr. Paul O. proposes that anger is a choice.
+Furthermore, he boldly asserts, that every response that emotion precipitates is a choice.

-One quote which summarizes the entire text is from no less than the lips of Eleanor Roosevelt,
+One quote that summarizes the entire text is from no less than the lips of Eleanor Roosevelt,

 If you want more than simple physical abstinence, if you desire emotional, mental, and spiritual freedom then this book is an absolute MUST READ.